Godiesc/firefox-gx/README.md

 Descarga el tema con el gran botón verde: "Code" >> Download.zip, Copia la carpeta chrome y el archivo user.js dentro de la carpeta de perfil de tu usuario de firefox y reinicia el navegador.
 Para encontrar el directorio de tu perfil ve a about:support or about:profiles.

-Additionally You should install the themes from firefox add-ons web page: https://addons.mozilla.org/es/firefox/user/7024772/

 (EN) CSS rules to make Firefox GX

 Download the theme with the big green button: "Code" >> Download.zip , Copy the Chrome folder and the user.js file into your Firefox profile directory and restart the browser.
 To find out your profile directory go to about:support or about:profiles.

-Additionally You should install the themes from firefox add-ons web page: https://addons.mozilla.org/es/firefox/user/7024772/

 _____________________________________________________________________________________________________________________________________________________